PriyankaRaghavan07/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

-# Ex.No: 10 Learning – Use Supervised Learning
+# Ex.No: 10 Machine Learning
 ### DATE: 25/10/2025
 ### REGISTER NUMBER : 212223060213
-### Mental Health Prediction Using Machine Learning
+# Mental Health Prediction Using Machine Learning

 ## AIM
 To predict whether an employee has a mental health issue based on workplace and personal factors (age, gender, family history, work interference, remote work) using a machine learning model.